renatoh/dynamicFacetingWithSolr/README.md

 # Technical Implementation

 ## 1. Identify Fields
  We need a way to identify all fields we want to use the dynamic faceting on, the easiest is to use a naming convention e.g. all fields which should be considered could start with a certain prefix like “df_” e.g. df_maxpowerconsumption_int.
-Alternatively the list of all field-nams could be maintained in a property, this might give more flexibility but comes at the cost of maintaining this property.
+Alternatively the list of all field-names could be maintained in a property, this might give more flexibility but comes at the cost of maintaining this property.

 ## 2. Introduce Helper-Field on Solr-Document
 We introduce a helper field on each Solr document, in which we store a list of all field-names of this document for which we want to use the dynamic faceting.
-Let’s call this helper field dynamic_facet_fields_string_mv, it is mult-value since we want to hold a list of a field-names.
+Let’s call this helper field dynamic_facet_fields_string_mv, it is multi-value since we want to hold a list of field-names.

 So we take a document which looks like this:
 ```